Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 What is causing the rise of autoimmune conditions?

-Researchers aren’t sure yet what causes autoimmune conditions, but the primary theories include a genetic weakness being triggered by an immune system response to toxins; food proteins like gluten and casein leaking into the bloodstream through a compromised gut lining; or chronic viral, bacterial, yeast, or parasite infections.
+Researchers aren’t sure yet what causes autoimmune disease, but the primary theories include a genetic weakness being triggered by an immune system response to toxins; food proteins like gluten and casein leaking into the bloodstream through a compromised gut lining; or chronic viral, bacterial, yeast, or parasite infections.
 All of these involve out-of-control inflammation which is an immune system trigger.
 This inflammatory-immune response can both cause and increase intestinal permeability or leaky gut syndrome, (2) further perpetuating the inflammatory-immune cycle.

-The old view of genetics was that it was an immutable force, and that if your family had a certain health problem, it would be just a matter of time before you got the same disease, unless you were very lucky.
-Today, we know that this isn’t so simple.
+The old view of genetics was that it was an immutable force and that if your family had a certain health problem, it would be just a matter of time before you got the same disease, unless you were very lucky.
+Today, we know it isn’t that simple.
 The field of epigenetics has explored and demonstrated that environmental factors influence DNA expression.
-In other words, genetics can give you the tendency to develop an autoimmune disease, but it is your lifestyle choices and your environment that determine whether those particular genes get switched on, or stay switched off.
+In other words, genetics can give you the tendency to develop an autoimmune disease, but it is your lifestyle choices and your environment that determine whether those particular genes get switched on or off.
+In other words, our exposures may largely determine our genetic expression and the strength or weakness of our immune system.

 Are you on the autoimmune spectrum?

-There are three main stages on the autoimmune spectrum:
+Three main stages of the autoimmune spectrum:

 1. Silent Autoimmunity: There are positive antibody labs but no noticeable symptoms.
 Your doctor will likely tell you that you are probably fine, or to come back next year and re-test.